kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Cancellation and default GC

-The controller will cancel an Eviction if all EvictionRequests matching the target have been canceled (`Withdrawn` value in `.spec.intent`).
+The controller will cancel an Eviction if all EvictionRequests matching the target have been canceled (`Withdrawn` value in `.spec.intent`) or ceased to exist.
 Cancellation is done by setting a `Failed` condition with the `CanceledDueToNoRequesters` reason to the Eviction and all EvictionRequests.
+This applies also to Evictions that have not been created by the evictionrequest-controller and implicit creation of such Evictions is discouraged

 The controller will also add EvictionRequest ownerReferences to an Eviction.
 Once all EvictionRequests matching the target have been deleted, the Eviction object should be garbage collected.
+This applies also to Evictions that have not been created by the evictionrequest-controller and implicit creation of such Evictions is discouraged

 An EvictionRequest with an Eviction intent and a blocking finalizer is also considered canceled or `Withdrawn`.